 Red slag – Red, yellow and white slag – February 1990

 Fiesta – clear red, orange and yellow slag

-Twilight pink – very pale warm pink
+Twilight pink – very pale warm pink.
+Might be UV reactive

 Pink opal – Pink with opalescent ears / feet / tail

 Pink wind frost – Pink /peach with heavy opalescence.

 Yellow & Orange

 Vaseline – Greenish yellow “canary” uranium glass.
 Glows bright green in ultraviolet light. – March 1997.
 Also vaseline satin.

 Custard – Opaque light greenish yellow.
 Uranium glass, glows bright green under a black light.